|Nutrition Facts (per serving)|

 Gather the ingredients.

-Combine the mascarpone and heavy cream in the bowl of an electric stand mixer fitted with the whisk attachment (alternatively, you can use a large bowl with an electric hand mixer).
-Beat on low just until combined, then increase the mixer speed to medium-high and beat until soft peaks form, about 1 to 2 minutes.
+Combine the heavy cream and mascarpone in the bowl of a stand mixer fitted with the whisk attachment (alternatively, you can use a large bowl with an electric hand mixer).
+Beat on low just until combined, then increase the mixer speed to medium-high and beat until soft peaks form, 1 to 2 minutes.

 Loosely cover the cake in plastic wrap.
 Refrigerate the cake for at least 1 hour and up to 8 hours.
 (Store the extra mascarpone cream filling in an airtight container in the fridge and reserve for serving.)

-- You can use a whisk to blend the ingredients, but you will need to be vigilant to make sure there are no flour pockets.
-The high-speed blender allows
+- You can use a whisk to blend the batter ingredients, but you will need to be vigilant to make sure the batter is thoroughly mixed and there are no flour pockets.

-- Resting the batter is crucial for the right texter and cooking them easier.
+- Resting the batter is crucial for the right texture and makes it easier to cook the crepes.
 The starch in the flour will absorb the liquid to make a more viscous batter.

-- I can't express this enough: Use a NONSTICK skillet.
+- Use a NONSTICK skillet.
 There's no need to grease in between batches and it makes flipping the crepes so much easier.

 - Spread the whipped filling all the way to the edges to seal the crepes together.